The Liar (Corneille play): Production history

 The play was produced at the Old Vic theater in 1990, in a translation by Ranjit Bolt.
 The production was directed by Jonathan Miller and featured Alex Jennings in the title role and Desmond Barritt as Cliton.
 A reviewer for The Daily Telegraph described Bolt's version as "the best translation of a French play into English ever done."

 A new translation and adaptation of the play by David Ives premiered at the Shakespeare Theatre Company in Washington, D.C. in Spring 2010, under the direction of Michael Kahn.
 A new production of Ives' script directed by William Brown was presented at Writers' Theatre in Glencoe, Illinois, from May to July, 2013.

-The Los Angeles premiere of The Liar by David Ives directed by Casey Stangl was presented at The Antaeus Company in North Hollywood from October to December 2013.
+The Los Angeles premiere of The Liar by David Ives directed by Casey Stangl was presented at the Antaeus Theatre Company in North Hollywood from October to December 2013.
 David Ives' version of the play was also produced by Artists Repertory Theatre in Portland (Oregon) in May 2015.

 The Liar by David Ives directed by Penny Metropulos was presented at Westport Country Playhouse in Connecticut from May 5–23, 2015.